sunericd/sunlab/_posts/2025-07-05-recruitment.md

 tags: announcement
 ---

-The Sun Lab at MIT will open officially in January 2026 and will be located in the Ragon Institute!
+The Sun Lab will be recruiting at levels starting now.
+We will be hosting graduate student rotations in Fall 2025 and onwards.